Skip to main content

 Happy Birthday Edgar Allan Poe

 Born on January 19th in 1809, Edgar Allan Poe is one of the most recognised and revered names in gothic literature.
 Part of the American Romantic movement, Poe is best known for his tales of mystery and the macabre.
 Not only an author and a poet, he was also a literary critic and editor, and one of the earliest practitioners of the short story.
-Now widely regarded as inventing the detective fiction genre, Poe was also a forerunner of science fiction.
-As a popular crime and horror author, his influence spreads far and wide, and amongst the writers who owe a tremendous dept to his work are Herman Melville, Sir Arthur Conan Doyle, Agatha Christie, Charles Dickens, Walt Whitman and Jules Verne, to name but a few.
+Now widely regarded as inventing detective fiction, Poe was also a popular crime and horror author, his influence spreads far and wide, and amongst the writers who owe a tremendous dept to his work are Herman Melville, Sir Arthur Conan Doyle, Agatha Christie, Charles Dickens, Walt Whitman, HP Lovecraft and Jules Verne, to name but a few.

-A true visionary, Poe was the first well-known American writer to attempt to irk out a living through writing alone, leading him down a path of financially instability and uncertainty.
+A true visionary, Poe was one of the first well-known American writers to attempt to irk out a living through writing alone, leading him down a path of financial instability and uncertainty.
 His gruesome stories reflected his inner turmoil.
 Haunted by the death of his mother, Poe wrestled with fears of abandonment throughout his life.
-He was drawn to, yet repelled by women, suffering from the inescapable notion that they, like his mother, would eventually abandon him.
-A morbid and melancholy romantic, Poe’s female characters are all either dead or dying, and he declared in his Philosophy of Composition, “The death of a beautiful woman is, unquestionably, the most poetical topic in the world.”
+A morbid and melancholy romantic, Poe declared in his essay, The Philosophy of Composition, “The death of a beautiful woman is, unquestionably, the most poetical topic in the world.”

 Quoth the raven, 'Nevermore.'